apache/iceberg/site/docs/spark.md

 ## Writing against partitioned table

-Iceberg requires the data to be sorted according to the partition spec in prior to write against partitioned table.
+Iceberg requires the data to be sorted according to the partition spec per task (Spark partition) in prior to write against partitioned table.
 This applies both Writing with SQL and Writing with DataFrames.

+!!!
+Note
+    Both global sort (`orderBy`/`sort`) and local sort (`sortWithinPartitions`) will respect the requirement.

-Assuming we would like to write the data against below sample table:
+Let's go through writing the data against below sample table:

 ```sql
 CREATE TABLE prod.db.sample (